brimdata/zed/pkg/zson/docs/spec.md

 ```

 [1] - [JavaScript character escaping rules](https://tc39.es/ecma262/#prod-EscapeSequence)

+A channel is a 16-bit integer used to indicate sub-streams of values within the zson stream.
+This is useful, for example, when analytics performs two or computations on the
+same input data resulting in multiple output streams.

 A terminal value is encoded as a string of UTF-8 characters terminated
 by a semicolon (which must be escaped if it appears in the value).
 A composite